nickyiliwang0000/h/css/forms.md

 ### `textarea`

-This element is the weird cousin of the input bunch: it's not actually an input tag **and** it allows for multiple lines.
+This element is the weird cousin of the input bunch: it's not actually an `input` tag **and** it allows for multiple lines.
 Also, it requires a closing tag, but no content goes between the tags!

 ```html
 <textarea name="specialInstructions" cols="30" rows="10"></textarea>
 ```
 This element has two new attributes: `cols` and `rows`.
-This value is the number of characters the element can hold vertically and horizontally.
+These values set the visible width and height of the element (based on average character sizes).

 <!-- These attributes are no longer required: we can just use widths and heights, but it's nice to know. -->

 ### `select`
 The `select` element is useful when you want users to select **one thing** from a list of options.
 The browser usually styles it as a dropdown menu.
-Unlike radio buttons, the options don't need to share a name.
+Unlike radio buttons, the options don't need to share a name, as the `name` attribute is on the parent `select` element.
 They get their own tag: `option`.

 ```html
 <select name="levelOfSpiciness">